Frequently Asked Questions

-We use implant grade titanium, implant grade niobium, gold, rose gold and white gold.
+We use internally threaded or threadless implant grade ASTM F-136 6AL 4V Eli Titanium, implant grade niobium, gold, rose gold and white gold jewelry for fresh and healing piercings.
 Both implant grade titanium and niobium are used in various medical devices.
 For example, implant grade titanium is used in joint replacements and various rods and screws for repairing bone fractures.
 All jewelry is properly sterilized in a hospital grade steam sterilizer prior to use.

 We have hundreds of options for you to choose from.
 Jewelry pricing will depend on what you choose.
-Starter jewelry with Swarovski crystals, for example, start at $30 each plus tax (a pair would be $60 plus tax).
+Starter jewelry with Swarovski crystals, for example, start at $40 each plus tax per stud (a pair would be $80 plus tax).
+Curved barbell prices and straight barbells will differ in pricing.
 We have bezel set and prong set gems, diamonds and other genuine stones.
 If you prefer an understated "dome" or ball, we have those as well.

 Do you have colored metal jewelry for a new piercing?

 We do not use jewelry that has been painted or coated with different colors.
 These coatings tend to crack, flake and peel inside your piercing...a truly terrible experience.
-We do, however, have anodizing equipment in-house and can safely change the surface tone of your titanium or niobium jewelry.
-This is not a plating process.
+We do, however, have anodizing equipment in-house and can safely change the surface tone of your titanium or niobium jewelry with an oxidation process.
+This is not a plating.
 The anodization process involves placing your jewelry in an electrolyte bath and then sending an electrical current over it.
 This causes the surface of the jewelry to oxidize.
 Various colors of oxidation are achieved at different voltage levels.